-There is a measurement set for the Measureable Skills Gain.
-We enter this measurement in CalJOBS.
-Youth staff will ensure that this measurement is met by running monthly MSG reports in CalJOBS.
+There is no measurement set for the Measureable Skills Gain at this time.
+We enter this measurement in I-Train during the customer active enrollment into the program and applies to any customer enrolled into school or training.
+We will ensure that this measurement is met by running monthly MSG reports from the FRWDB and the ACAs will monitored their customer's caseload.